back view woman standing in the green field

-Folk Fertility Rituals - Magic of Creation
+Folk Fertility Rituals: Magic of Conception

 Fertility was never just about making babies.
-In folk magic and witchcraft, it’s the power to create—new life, new ideas, new beginnings.
+In folk magic and witchcraft, it’s the power to create: new life, new ideas, new beginnings.
 Whether working with the land, the body, or the spirit, witches and wise folk across cultures used rituals to tap into the sacred forces of generation.

-Here are some of the most time-honored fertility rituals drawn from European, Slavic, and folk traditions—woven from soil, moonlight, and plant magic.
+Here are some of the most time-honored fertility rituals drawn from European, Slavic, and folk traditions, woven from soil, moonlight, and plant magic.

 1. Moon Bathing for Womb Awakening